-- config.s3ingest.s3.protocol The protocol to use for your system. e.g. The hortonworks sandbox typically uses "s3a", EMR using an EMRFS may use "s3" - config.s3ingest.es.jar_url The location of the elasticsearch-hadoop jar.
+- config.s3ingest.es.jar_url The location of the elasticsearch-hadoop jar.
 Use an S3 location accessible to the cluster. - config.s3ingest.apach-commons.jar_url The location of the commons-httpclient-3.1.jar.
 Use an S3 location accessible to the cluster. - config.s3ingest.hiveBucket This property is the name output bucket where the data ends up.
 Hive will generate the folder structure within it.
 Note: This bucket must have something in it.
-Hive cannot create folders within an empty S3 bucket. - config.s3ingest.es.nodes A comma separated list of Elasticsearch nodes that will be connected to. - config.s3ingest.hive.metastore_warehouse_location The location for the hive metastore warehouse found in hive-site.xml
+Hive cannot create folders within an empty S3 bucket.

+config.s3ingest.es.nodes A comma separated list of Elasticsearch nodes that will be connected to.